marko-knoebl/slides/sections/git/75-editing-history-via-rebase-en.md

 rules:

-- don't change history of branches that others may branch off of (e.g. _master_)
+- don't change history of branches that others may branch off of (e.g. _main_)
 - you may change history of your own repository

 ## Editing history via rebase